Decompollaborate/gfxd-rs/README.md

 ## Cargo features

+This crate does not depend on Rust's `std` crates.
+It does depend on Rust's `core` and `alloc` crates.

 Currently none of the available features are enabled by default.

 - `std`: Turns on `std` (or turn off `no_std`, depending on how you prefer it).